top of page

 Schools in low-income districts often use Medicaid to fund nurses and counselors.
 Budget cuts may mean fewer support staff for students.

-Families facing higher health costs or lost benefits may struggle to keep up with rent or mortgage payments, risking housing instability.
+Families facing higher health costs or lost benefits may struggle to keep up with rent or mortgage payments.
+This risks housing instability.

-Cuts to SNAP and Medicaid hit children hardest, as hunger and illness often go hand-in-hand.
+Cuts to SNAP and Medicaid hit children hardest.
+Hunger and illness often go hand-in-hand.

-Mental health coverage is often first to go with insurance losses, worsening crises for those with anxiety, depression, or substance use disorders.
+Mental health coverage is often the first to go with insurance losses.
+This worsens crises for those with anxiety, depression, or substance use disorders.

-As insurance rates drop, more people turn to safety-net clinics, straining already limited resources.
+As insurance rates drop, more people turn to safety-net clinics.
+This strains already limited resources.

 Eligibility changes in SNAP and Medicaid may eliminate employment and training programs that help people move out of poverty.

-Without insurance, Americans pay full price for medications, leading many to skip doses or abandon treatment.
+Without insurance, Americans pay full price for medications.
+This leads many to skip doses or abandon treatment.

 Black, Latino, and Native American communities are overrepresented in Medicaid and SNAP.
 OBBA’s cuts could deepen inequities.